Nine Things they do not tell you about Risk Management

 • Close one eye (say the LEFT one) and focus with the other eye (RIGHT) on the letter R. Notice the letter R is on the left side of the screen but you are supposed to stare at it with your right eye!.

-• Place your head a distance from the screen approximately equal to three times the distance between the R and the L letters (No need to be precise!)
+• Place your head a distance from the screen that is approximately equal to three times the distance between the R and the L letters (No need to be precise but normal reading distance form a monitor is larger than that!)

 • Move your head towards / away from the screen until you notice the letter L disappear.
 Bingo!
 You’ve found your blind spot for that particular eye.